-- Mona is to produce graduates who are in ter nationally competitive in research skills, with a thorough understanding of economic theory and its main subdisciplines, and sen sitive to the economic issues of the Carib bean. - Graduates are prepared to function effectively in both the public and private sectors.
+- The main objective of the MSc Degree at Mona is to produce graduates who are internationally competitive in research skills, with a thorough understanding of economic theory and its main subdisciplines, and sensitive to the economic issues of the Caribbean. - Graduates are prepared to function effectively in both the public and private sectors.